Pony-House/Client/README.md

 If you would like to edit the homeservers list, you can edit the `config.json` file.

+## Mod and patch support
+You can freely develop mods for users to install on the Pony House.
+The application will also support you to build a version of Pony House with pre-installed mods.

+For more information see the folder `/mods`.

 ## Local development
 > We recommend using a version manager as versions change very quickly.
 You will likely need to switch between multiple Node.js versions based on the needs of different projects you're working on.
 [NVM on windows](https://github.com/coreybutler/nvm-windows#installation--upgrades) on Windows and [nvm](https://github.com/nvm-sh/nvm) on Linux/macOS are pretty good choices.
 Also recommended nodejs version Hydrogen LTS (v18).